Canon 80D vs Leica TL

 It is notable that the 80D has a microphone port, which is missing on the TL.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the 80D and the TL have been discontinued, but can regularly be found used on eBay.
+Both the 80D and the TL have been discontinued, but can regularly be found used on ebay.
 The 80D was replaced by the Canon 90D, while the TL was followed by the Leica TL2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.
+Further information on the features and operation of the 80D and TL can be found, respectively, in the Canon 80D Manual (free pdf) or the online Leica TL Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 80D and the Leica TL?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.